LokoGod/Remote-Desktop-Services-Setup/README.md

 Setup the platform to deliver individual virtualized applications, providing secure mobile and remote desktop access, and providing end users the ability to run their applications and desktops from the cloud.

 - Setup 3 VM Instances for
-  - RD Connection Broker
+  - RD Connection Broker: Serandrip-Cb
-  - RD Web Access & Gateway Server
+  - RD Web Access & Gateway Server: Serandrip-WebGw1
-  - RD Session Host
+  - RD Session Host: Serandrip-Sh1
-  - Domain Controller
+  - Domain Controller: serandrip-dc

 ### Tools & Technologies Used
 ![alt text](image-2.png)